bravetechnologycoop/BraveSensor-Production-Firmware/README.md

 Unfortunately current versioning is quite complicated, especially because version numbers on the Particle console are limited to single ints and thus cannot match the versioning we've established in the firmware repo tags.
 Versioning should become much simpler when the 2 Argon + Radar products are depreciated.

-In the master (main) branch, in the firmware_config.h file, the comments contain the most up to date firmware versioning history.
-As of Apr 7/21, this is as follows:
+In the Production (main/master) branch, in the firmware_config.h file, the comments contain the most up to date firmware versioning history.
+As of April 16/21, this is as follows:

 * v1.0 = Wayne and Sanjan's code is v1 on the Particle console, although this is depreciated now.
 * v1.2 = 2 Argon + XeThru code:  the XeThru Argon's version of the firmware is v3 on the particle console, and the door sensor Argon's firmware is v4